South Korea to deploy Pfizer COVID-19 pills as Omicron wave looms | Health

 - Korea Rep

-More than 84.4% of South Koreans have been fully vaccinated and 43.1% have had a booster shot as of Wednesday, KDCA data showed.
+The government will decide on Friday whether to extend social distancing rules, which were reinstated in mid-December after daily infections hit new highs of nearly 8,000.
+Nearly 90% of South Korean adults have been fully vaccinated and 55% have had a booster shot as of Wednesday, KDCA data showed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)